 Mid-Range Goal Setting

 I knew that I wanted to be in the middle of that healthy weight range for me, but decided to make my first major goal the very top of that range.
-Next, I decided to break it up into 10 pound increments.
+Next, I decided to break it up into 10-pound increments.
 Instead of seeing the year-long goal ahead of me, I would tell myself “Right now, I am focusing on this 10 pounds.”
 It actually helped.
 Some weeks, I felt so discouraged that I had to look at it as this half pound.
 However, since I had a small goal, I didn’t give up.

 Short-Term Goal Setting

-While I am not interested in riding in anymore bicycle marathons, I would like to take care of myself without undo obstacles.
+While I am not interested in riding in any more bicycle marathons, I would like to take care of myself without undoing obstacles.
 I didn’t want to need to rely on my sons to carry in heavy groceries.
 I wanted to be able to reach my toes to tie my shoes.
 I took a baseline measurement.
 How many sit ups could I do?
 How many push-ups?
 How long could I hold a plank position?
 How far could I bend over?
 The answers were none, none, I couldn’t, and I couldn’t reach below my knees.

 My short-term goals?
-Increase the amount of each (sit-ups, push-ups and planks) I could do on a weekly basis.
+Increase the amount of each (sit-ups, push-ups, and planks) I could do on a weekly basis.
 I also determined to decrease my daily caloric intake and do physical exercise 5 days a week.
 If 5 days seems too much to you, choose something that you feel is doable.
 This is just my plan of attack and what worked for me in my healthy weight loss journey.